pcdshub/rixcalc/README.rst

 This is a caproto based IOC for the purpose of performing python based calculation, and converting the outputs to usable PVs.

+Currently, this calculator can find the focus position from MR1K1, MR3K2, MR4K2, with the latter two being from the reference point of chemRIXS.
+Future renditions of this calculator will likely include separate calculations for finding the focus relative to the IP of the qRIXS experiment.
+Additionally, the calculator can find the targeted and calcated energy level of the monochromator.
+Lastly, it can calcualate the reciprocal linear dispersion of the monochromator throught the exit slit plane.

+Reciprocal linear dispersion is the spatial separation of wavelengths on the exit focal plane.

 Documentation
 -------------